Your High-Risk Baby and Expressing Milk

 A double collection kit allows you to pump both breasts at once.
-Studies have shown that mothers tend to produce more milk in less time when they use this type of collection kit with a hospital-grade, electric breast pump.
+Studies have shown that mothers tend to make more milk in less time when they use this type of collection kit with a hospital-grade, electric breast pump.
 This may be because mothers find it’s easier to pump often enough when using this combination of breast pump equipment.
-Many mothers also like to use a hands-free bra or hook.
+Many mothers also like to use a hands-free bra.
 This allows you to have the flanges held for you so that you can do other activities with your hands.

 How often and how long?

-A full-term, healthy newborn typically breastfeeds for the first time in an hour or 2 after birth.
+A full-term, healthy newborn typically breastfeeds for the first time an hour or two after birth.
 And they will want to eat about 8 to 12 times in 24 hours for the next few weeks or months.
 A milk expression routine should closely follow this pattern.
-So you’ll want to start pumping as soon after your baby’s birth as possible:
+So you’ll want to start pumping as soon after your baby’s birth as possible.

 8 times a day

 Pump at least 8 times, or for a total of at least 100 minutes, in every 24-hour period.
 The more pumping sessions, the better.
 More frequent sessions may be needed if you’re pumping milk for twins, triplets, or more.

 At first you may find frequent pumping makes more milk than your high-risk baby needs.
 But extra milk can be frozen for later use.
 It’s better to stay ahead of your baby’s current intake.
 If you pump less than 8 times a day, you may find milk production begins to drop after several weeks.
 Then, 10 to 12 daily pumping sessions may be needed for several days or weeks if you want to increase production to meet your baby’s growing appetite.